KhronosGroup/glTF-MaterialX-Converter/README.md

   - <a href="https://github.com/KhronosGroup/glTF/tree/KHR_texture_procedurals/extensions/2.0/Vendor/EXT_texture_procedurals_mx_1_39">EXT_texture_procedurals_mx_1_39</a>
 - The MaterialX specification documents can be found <a href="https://github.com/AcademySoftwareFoundation/MaterialX/tree/main/documents/Specification">here</a>

+### Github

+The repository for this package is: <a href="https://github.com/KhronosGroup/glTF-MaterialX-Converter">glTF-MaterialX-Converter</a>

 ### Dependencies

-- The 1.39 release (or patch releases) of MaterialX available on
+- By specification definition, the 1.39 release (or patch releases) of MaterialX is required.
+The latest can be found in the
-<a href="https://pypi.org/project/MaterialX/">PyPi</a> is required.
+<a href="https://pypi.org/project/MaterialX/">PyPi</a> package manager.
-- The <code>jsonschema</code> package if Schema validation is desired
+- The <code>jsonschema</code> package is required if schema validation is desired

 ### Setup